build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 The code for this example is part of a collection of code examples that show you how to use [AWS software development kits (SDKs)](https://aws.amazon.com/what-is/sdk/?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=sagemaker-pipelines) with your development language of choice to work with AWS services and tools.
-You can download all of the examples, including this one, from the [GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples).
+You can download all of the examples, including this one, from the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples).

-To see the code and follow along with this example, clone the repository and choose your preferred language SDK from the list below.
-Each language link takes you to a README file that includes setup instructions and prerequisites for that specific version.
+To see the code and follow along with this example, clone the repository and choose your preferred language from the list below.
+Each language link takes you to a README that includes setup instructions and prerequisites for that specific version.

 - [Python](https://github.com/Laren-AWS/aws-doc-sdk-examples/tree/resilient-architecture-python/workflows/resilient_service/README.md)

-## How does this example work?
+## What are we building?

+A web service that returns recommendations of books, movies, and songs.
+This example takes a phased approach so you can see how the web service evolves as the system becomes more sophisticated in how it responds to various kinds of failures.
+All resources and components are deployed and managed with AWS SDK code, giving you insight on how to create your own system that can be built in a repeatable manner.

-This code example is an interactive scenario that you run at a command prompt.
-It deploys all of the resources needed to run a load-balanced web service that returns recommendations of books, movies, and songs.
-It begins with a fairly naive design, simulates varying kinds of failures, and shows you how to address failures in increasingly sophisticated ways.
-Along the way, you can make requests to the web service and get information about the health of your system.
-At the end of the demo, the service has become more resilient and presents a more consistent and positive customer experience even when failures occur.
+The example is an interactive scenario that you run at a command prompt.
+It starts by deploying all the resources you need, then moves to a demo phase where failures are simulated and resilient solutions are implemented.
+By the end of the demo phase, the service has become more resilient and presents a more consistent and positive user experience even when failures occur.
+Finally, all resources are deleted.

-Several components are used to demonstrate the resilience of the example web service:
+Building a resilient web service involves a number of interconnected parts.
+The main components use by this this demo are:

 * [Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html)
   is used to create
-  [Amazon Elastic Compute Cloud (Amazon EC2)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) instances based on a launch template and to ensure that the number of instances is kept in a specified range.
+  [Amazon Elastic Compute Cloud (Amazon EC2)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) instances based on a launch template.
+The Auto Scaling group ensures that the number of instances is kept in a specified range.
 * [Elastic Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html)
-  handles HTTP requests, monitors the health of instances in the Auto Scaling group, and dispatches requests to healthy instances.
+  handles HTTP requests, monitors the health of instances in the Auto Scaling group, and distributes requests to healthy instances.
 * A Python web server runs on each instance to handle HTTP requests.
-It responds with recommendations and health checks.
-The web server takes different actions depending on a set of [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) parameters that simulate failures and demonstrate improved resiliency.
+It responds with recommendations and health checks and takes different actions depending on a set of [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) parameters that simulate failures and demonstrate improved resiliency.
 * An [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)